vintasoftware/playbook/guidelines/guidelines_django.md

 - No business logic goes inside the a Django app.
 You import it from a service and call it.

-- When using a service you should never import (or chain) more than 3 level down in the module.
+- When using a service you should never import (or chain) more than 3 levels down in the module.
 Eg.:

 ```
 from services.integrations import google_calendar  # good